Nora Mørk: International career

 Playing for the Norwegian national team, Mørk won gold medal at the 2010 European Women's Handball Championship, debuting as a right wing.
 After that Mørk had over 3 years troubling with knee injuries before making a comeback at the 2013 World Women's Handball Championship, where Norway placed 5th.

 At the 2014 European Women's Handball Championship she won another gold medal, and she also was selected all-star right back of the championship.
 She won gold medal with Norway at the 2015 World Women's Handball Championship, and was again selected all-star right back.
 At the 2016 Summer Olympics she won bronze medal with Norway, and was top scorer of the tournament with a total of 62 goals.

 At the 2016 European Women's Handball Championship in Sweden she won a gold medal with the Norwegian team, she was top scorer with 53 goals, and was selected all-star right back.
 She was also top scorer at the 2017 World Women's Handball Championship in Germany (with 66 goals), when Norway won the silver medals, after losing to France in the final.
 After that Mørk had another 3 years suffering from knee injuries.

 She made another comeback and won another gold medal with Norway at the 2020 European Women's Handball Championship in Denmark, and was top scorer with 52 goals.
 At the 2020 Summer Olympics held in 2021, she was again top scorer with 62 goals, winning the bronze medal with the Norwegian team.
 She won gold medal with the Norwegian team at the 2021 World Women's Handball Championship, and a gold medal at the 2022 European Women's Handball Championship, where she was top scorer with 50 goals.

+At the 2023 World Championship on home soil, she won a silver medal with the Norwegian team, losing to France in the final.
+She was the top scorer in the final with 8 goals.

+At the 2025 World Championship she won her third World Championship gold medal.